Bhatta6190/Waveform-LiDAR-Analysis/Noise-addition-to-simdata/README.md

 - Time bins (representing range).
 - Signal intensity (number of photons detected).

-The specific detail of simulated data is also included in the directory **16ns_profiles**.
+The specific detail of simulated data along with the sample data is also included in the **Data** directory.

 ### 2. **Analyzing Real-World Noise Characteristics**